Skip to main content

 image.getNativeHandle() macOS

 Returns Buffer - A Buffer that stores C pointer to underlying native handle of the image.
-On macOS, a pointer to NSImage instance would be returned.
+On macOS, a pointer to NSImage instance is returned.

 Notice that the returned pointer is a weak pointer to the underlying native image instead of a copy, so you must ensure that the associated nativeImage instance is kept around.